 PCAP is based on the tenet that effective intervention programs for high‐risk mothers take into account the complex nature of the women’s problems, and provide services that are multidisciplinary, comprehensive, coordinated, and include the children.
 PCAP evaluation therefore examines multidimensional outcomes, improved overall social functioning, and reduction of risk to the mother and target child.
-PCAP has been evaluated using blended evaluation designs; outcomes have been published in five peer‐reviewed papers.
+PCAP has been evaluated using blended evaluation designs; outcomes have been published in seven peer‐reviewed papers.

 Study 1.
 Original Demonstration Cohort (1991 – 1995)

 Ernst, C.C., Grant, T.M., Streissguth, A.P., & Sampson, P.D.
 (1999).
 Intervention with high‐risk alcohol and drug‐abusing mothers: II.
 3‐year findings from the Seattle model of paraprofessional advocacy.
 Journal of Community Psychology, 27(1): 19–38.

 To measure overall effectiveness of the program, two composite variables were created: a baseline (intake) score, and an endpoint score to assess status at 36 months.
 Each of these composite variables incorporates five domains theorized a priori to be most affected by the intervention:

 1. Utilization of alcohol/drug treatment